Egypt: ACI and CargoX

 Note on ACID number

-The ACID number generated for each declared shipment must be listed on all shipping documents, including the bill of lading and the carrier manifest.
+The ACID number generated for each declared shipment must be listed on all shipping documents.
+This includes the bill of lading for sea freight and the air waybill for air freight.
 On the certificate of origin, this can be done using boxes 5 (remarks) or 1 or 2 (additional information).

 If the ACID number is not included on the freight documents, the goods will not be cleared in Egypt and instead returned at the carrier’s or agent’s expense.